RamblingCookieMonster/PSSlack/README.md

     # Download the repository
     # Unblock the zip
     # Extract the PSSlack folder to a module path (e.g. $env:USERPROFILE\Documents\WindowsPowerShell\Modules\)
+# Or, with PowerShell 5 or later or PowerShellGet:
+    Install-Module PSSlack

 # Import the module.
     Import-Module PSSlack    #Alternatively, Import-Module \\Path\To\PSSlack